 This week has been a scramble and I admit, I’m not entirely prepared to blog.
 Things with the family have just been so busy.
-My dog needed surgery (which in Seattle is unaffordable so I had to go down to Oregon) and before that it was camping.
+My dog needed surgery (which in Seattle is unaffordable.
+I had to go down to Oregon) and before that it was camping.

 Not only have I not thought through an adequate blog entry… I haven’t been writing.
-So… I thought I’d post the little bit of writing I have done.
+So… I’ll post the little bit of writing I have done.
 A short horror story I call- Laura’s Smile (its still unedited at this point.
 This is mostly to keep me motivated!)

 The worst nights plunged me into the dream, always the same dream.
 Picturesque but somewhere under the layers I always knew, right from the start, that it was a nightmare.
 I step out the patio door onto the worn wood deck and drop my backpack at my feet.
 Heavy with books, it clunked down and at the sound they both looked up at me.

 Laura had a plum tree in her parent’s backyard and the summer had been a hot one.
 The limbs still sagged from the weight of forgotten fruit.
 She sat in its shade, only her painted toes sticking out into the early September sun.
 Her blonde hair pulled back in a ponytail fell in an untidy mess down her back.
 She wore his sweatshirt despite the heat, but I hardly noticed because her smile outshone it all.
 An expression of pure joy that eclipsed the sun and inside I screamed at myself to look away.
 She lifted a hand and waved at me, motioning me over.

 My eyes fastened on her smile, on the slight gap between her teeth, the crinkles at the corners of her eyes.

 Next to her, he was a shadow, unimportant to the dream though at the time he’d seemed all important to me.
 This boy who sat beside my Laura, held her hand, gave her his sweatshirt.